viswa3024/aiml-capstone-project/Readme.md

 - **ROUGE-L** assesses the longest common subsequence between the generated and reference summaries.
 It reflects the fluency and coherence of the generated text.

+## Evaluation Metrics

+Each of these metrics can be evaluated in terms of:

+- **Precision**: The fraction of n-grams in the generated summary that are also in the reference summary.

+- **Recall**: The fraction of n-grams in the reference summary that are also in the generated summary.

+- **F1 Score**: The harmonic mean of precision and recall, providing a balanced measure.

 ### Model Information:

 #### GPT-2: